AdamMinton/dev-prod-result-checker/README.md

 1. Configure an API service account to run the script
 2. Generate API keys for the service account.
 3. Store your API keys in a secure location.
 This script is currently configured to pull from a .ini file to allow for quick testing.
 This is not secure in a production environment.
 The actual API keys should be stored in environment variables or an alterative secure location.
 4. Configure your automated tests in the dashboard_tests_config.csv file.
 Each line is a new test.
+Specify the dashboard name and ID.
+From there, add Filter Name and Filter Value Pairs.
+Unlimited pairs can be added as the script just loops through pairs of Columns.
+The name of the Filter must match the name as displayed on the dashboard.
+5. Run the script

+# Interpreting Output

 # Specifying exact development branches